Fireinthesky1/FPGA_SAP_CPU/README.md

  An 8 bit cpu that is as simple as possible written in VHDL for use with FPGA.

 # Objectives
+ 1) Verify tests for four bit and eight bit adders
- 1) Go back and make sure all code so far is uniform with uniform style.
+ 2) Go back and make sure all code so far is uniform with uniform style.
- 2) Construct the ALU
+ 3) Construct the ALU

 # Tasks
 ## half adder